lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 Our implementation was based on [this snippet](https://github.com/pibby/jekyll-youtube) by [@pibby](https://pibby.com/) and [this codesandbox](https://codesandbox.io/s/youtube-iframe-lazy-load-qdzu6) by [@haggen](https://codesandbox.io/u/haggen).

 ## Anchor links via AnchorJS

+Papicu can create anchor links throughout your page.
+This feature is brought to you by AnchorJS.

 In [their own words](https://www.bryanbraun.com/anchorjs/):